-'''

 Input #portNumber, varName [, varName, varName,...]

-'''

-#portNumber The ID number that specifies a file, communication port, database, or device.
-The File number can be specified in ROpen, WOpen, and AOpen statements.
-Communication port number can be specified in OpenCom (RS-232C) and OpenI (TCP/IP) statements.
-The database number can be specified in OpenDB statement.
-Device ID is: 21 RC+ 24 TP (TP1 only) 20 TP3 varName Variable name to receive the data.
+ID number representing a file, communications port, database, or device.
+File number can be specified in ROpen, WOpen, and AOpen statements.
+Communication port number can be specified in OpenCom (RS-232C) or OpenNet (TCP/IP) statements.
+Database number can be specified in OpenDB statement.

+Device ID integers are as follows.

+Specify the variable name to receive the data.